vibha1019/vibha_mandayam/_posts/2024-11-14-sprint_3_team_plan.md

 # 🛒 D'nero Store Project Overview

-This project aims to create an **interactive online chat room** where students can connect and buy their favorite items at the **Dinero Store**.
+This project aims to create an **interactive online chat room** where students can connect and buy their favorite items at the **D'nero Store**.
 By promoting new items and fostering communities around shared interests, students can engage with others who enjoy similar items and products.

 ---